Animal behaviour: Habituation

 Habituation is a simple form of learning and occurs in many animal taxa.
 It is the process whereby an animal ceases responding to a stimulus.
 Often, the response is an innate behavior.
 Essentially, the animal learns not to respond to irrelevant stimuli.
 For example, prairie dogs (Cynomys ludovicianus) give alarm calls when predators approach, causing all individuals in the group to quickly scramble down burrows.
 When prairie dog towns are located near trails used by humans, giving alarm calls every time a person walks by is expensive in terms of time and energy.
-Habituation to humans is therefore an important adaptation in this context.
+Habituation to humans is therefore an important behavior in this context.

 Associative learning

-Associative learning in animal behavior is any learning process in which a new response becomes associated with a particular stimulus.
-The first studies of associative learning were made by Russian physiologist Ivan Pavlov, who observed that dogs trained to associate food with the ringing of a bell would salivate on hearing the bell.
+Associative learning in animal behaviour is any learning process in which a new response becomes associated with a particular stimulus.
+The first studies of associative learning were made by the Russian physiologist Ivan Pavlov, who observed that dogs trained to associate food with the ringing of a bell would salivate on hearing the bell.